Hchen0496/Xpression/README.md

 - npm i react-native-modal-dropdown -save
 - Please download datagrip for software and select postgresSQL as a database and enter the infomation under the server/api/config/config.json

-# New Update needs to be installed as of 11/29/2019
-- expo install expo-image-picker
-- yarn add react-native-image-view
-- yarn add react-native-cn-richtext-editor

 # Mac User Installation Guide:

 # Instructions to open the Projects